NIHON NOHYAKU CO., LTD.

 Basic Approach

-To pursue the creation of work environments in which employees have mutual respect for their diverse values and are able to work with vitality, we have established a company-wide promotion structure for the maintenance and improvement of employees’ health and the improvement of workplace environments, and we are working to promote health and productivity management. (*This covers Nihon Nohyaku and its Group companies in Japan.)
+NICHINO Group believes that its employees are the most important capital, and that having each employee in good physical and mental health enhances personal happiness, which in turn contributes to improved company performance and growth in corporate value.
+To pursue the creation of work environments in which employees have mutual respect for their diverse values and can work with vitality, we have established a company-wide promotion structure to maintain and promote employee health and improve the work environment, and we are working to promote activities.

 1. Maintenance and Promotion of Health